Teenager shot dead by soldier in 1975 was ‘entirely innocent’, inquest finds

 The former Black Watch soldier died in 2015.

-He said the other soldiers with Mr MacKay shot into a Mini car and gave false accounts of what happened out of fear of him to cover up what happened.
+He said the other soldiers with Mr MacKay shot into a Mini car and gave false accounts of what happened out of fear of him to cover up what happened, “concocting a story they were being fired on and returned fire”.

 He was also critical of the Ministry of Defence, saying Mr MacKay had been convicted of a violent offence and served time in prison prior to the killing of Mr Norney, adding the soldier posed a risk to the public.